 Each affected person will have a unique experience with PTSD and may experience any of the following:

-When memories seem to turn against us, it can be traumatic in its own right, especially when they are memories we’re trying to forget.
+When memories seem to turn against us, they can be traumatic in their own right, especially when they are memories we’re trying to forget.
 These unwanted and intrusive memories may look like the following symptoms:

 Avoidance is a common reaction to trauma but can become problematic if it’s the main method of coping, as it can interfere with your ability to heal after trauma.
 These are some of the symptoms of avoidance:

 It is normal for people who have experienced trauma to be upset or on edge on the anniversary of an event.
 It is when these reactions are severe or extreme that it indicates a deeper potential problem, such as PTSD.

 Sometimes referred to as arousal symptoms, these symptoms emerge in reaction to the trauma and include things like:

 Sometimes these are accompanied by self-destructive behaviors, such as drinking, using drugs, sexual promiscuity, or engaging in dangerous activities like skydiving, driving at excessive speed, and pursuing other dangerous activities.